DSCI-310/DSCI-310-Group-1/README.md

 ### Clone the repository

-If the first method does not work out, you can also clone the repository, and build the Docker image locally.
+If the first method does not work out, you can also clone the repository using the git clone command below, navigate to the repository, and use the docker commands.

 ```
 git clone https://github.com/DSCI-310/DSCI-310-Group-1

 docker build --tag dsci-310-project DSCI-310-Group-1

-docker run -it dsci-310-project
+docker run --rm -p 8888:8888 dsci-group-1
 ```

 ### Running via Makefile